erdys/landing-page-data-with-analytics/README.md

 ## TO DO!

--   Adaptation of navbar-toggler to the page (the project didn't include these elements)
+-   [ ] Adaptation of navbar-toggler to the page (the project didn't include these elements)
--   Change dropdown-toggle icon, and edit style for dropdown-menu
+-   [ ] Change dropdown-toggle icon, and edit style for dropdown-menu
--   Loading SVG files inline from HTML/CSS
+-   [ ] Loading SVG files inline from HTML/CSS
--   Replacement of partner logos
+-   [ ] Replacement of partner logos
--   Animate on scroll
+-   [ ] Animate on scroll
--   Adding swiper for testimonial and
+-   [ ] Adding swiper for testimonial
--   Adding lazyload
+-   [ ] Adding lazyload
--   Improving the responsive version of the website
+-   [ ] Improving the responsive version of the website